LAX - MEL

 The average price of all round-trip flights from Los Angeles to Melbourne Airport clicked on KAYAK for each day over the last 12 months.

 When flying from Los Angeles to Melbourne, you should consider leaving on a Monday and avoid Sundays if you are looking for the best rates.
-For your return to Los Angeles, you’ll find the best rates on Tuesdays and the most expensive ones on Mondays.
+For your return to Los Angeles, you’ll find the best rates on Saturdays and the most expensive ones on Mondays.

 What is the cheapest month to fly from Los Angeles to Melbourne Airport?